 - You can eat and drink as usual.

 - You can start wearing contact lenses 24 hours after you procedure.

 - You may see a small amount of blood at the site of the injection.
 This will make white part of your eye appear red.

 - You may have some swelling under your eyelid.

-All of the side effects should go away in about 1 week.Back to top
+All of your side effects should go away in about 1 week.Back to top

 Call Your Healthcare Provider if You Have:

 - Pain that is uncontrolled by acetaminophen (Tylenol®)

 - Large amounts of blood in the eye

 - Decreased vision or loss of vision

 - Swelling that makes it hard to open your eye

 - Nausea (feeling like you’re going to throw up), vomiting (throwing up), or other problems keeping down food or liquids for children who received anesthesia

-If you have any questions or concerns, please contact your ophthalmology team.
+If you have any questions or concerns, contact your ophthalmology team.
 You can reach them Monday through Friday from to at the following numbers:

 Adult ophthalmology office: 212-639-7266

 Pediatric ophthalmology office: 212-639-7232

 If you need to reach a healthcare provider after , during the weekend, and on holidays, call 212-639-2000 and ask for the ophthalmology doctor on call.
 Additionally, you can try the numbers listed below: